-Long-Term Financial Liabilities - The Comprehensive Amendment Agreement No. 1 (the "CAA") is comprised of a recorded balance and an off-balance sheet or "contingent" obligation associated with the Company's acquisition of its "Rangeview Water Supply" (defined in Note 4 - Water and Land Assets to the 2016 Annual Report).
-The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (defined in Note 4 - Water and Land Assets to the 2016 Annual Report).
+Long-Term Financial Liabilities - The Comprehensive Amendment Agreement No. 1 (the "CAA") is comprised of a recorded balance sheet and an off-balance sheet or "contingent" obligation associated with the Company's acquisition of its "Rangeview Water Supply" (defined in Note 4 - Water and Land Assets to the 2016 Annual Report).
+The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (defined in Note 4 - Water and Land Assets in Part II, Item 8 of the 2016 Annual Report).
 Because of the uncertainty of the sale of Export Water, the Company has determined that the contingent portion of the CAA does not have a determinable fair value.
 The CAA is described further in Note 4 - Long-Term Obligations and Operating Lease - Participating Interests in Export Water Supply

-Notes Receivable - Related Parties - The fair value of the notes receivable - related parties from Rangeview Metropolitan District (the "District") and Sky Ranch Metropolitan District No. 5 are not practical to estimate due to the related party nature of the underlying transactions.
+Notes Receivable - Related Parties - The market value of the notes receivable - related parties from Rangeview Metropolitan District ("Rangeview") and Sky Ranch Metropolitan District No. 5 are not practical to estimate due to the related party nature of the underlying transactions.